jsiebens/rpi-faasd/README.md

 vagrant ssh
 ```

-When connected with the Vagrant box, run `make` in the `/vagrant` directory:
+When connected with the Vagrant box, run `build.sh` in the `/vagrant` directory:

 ```
 cd /vagrant
-make
+./build.sh
 ```